Transamerican Love Story: GLAAD Media Award

 At the 20th GLAAD Media Awards in May 2009, Transamerican Love Story tied with I Want to Work for Diddy for the GLAAD Media Award in the "Outstanding Reality Program" category.
 Calpernia Addams and Laverne Cox were at the awards ceremony in San Francisco to accept the honors for the respective shows.

 Also in attendance was Transamerican Love Story finalist Jim Howley.
 He reports that when Transamerican Love Story won, he impulsively ran past the security personnel and onto the stage.
 After Addams' acceptance speech, he approached the lectern, introduced himself, and said a few words about transgender progress.
 Howley was one of the subjects of Sex Change Hospital, which was a nominee that year in the "Outstanding Documentary" category.
 He attended the awards ceremony with Clair Farley, a trans woman who was the subject of the 2007 documentary Red Without Blue.
 The couple married in 2011.

 In 2016, two transgender-related series once again tied for GLAAD's "Outstanding Reality Program" award: I Am Cait (starring Caitlyn Jenner) and I Am Jazz (starring Jazz Jennings).
 Chris McCarthy, general manager of Logo and VH1, told Adweek in 2015 that without Transamerican Love Story and other portrayals of diverse trans issues, "there would be no I Am Cait."
 Said World of Wonder co-founder Randy Barbato, "We always thought our subjects were ready for prime time.
 Not that many people agreed with us."

 Video releases

-MTV Networks published the complete series in a four-disc DVD set in 2008.
-It is distributed online through Amazon Video, and has also been distributed through Netflix, iTunes, and LOGOonline.
+MTV Networks published the complete series in a four-disc DVD set on February 27, 2009.
+It is distributed online through Prime Video (formerly Amazon Video), and has also been distributed through Netflix, iTunes, and LOGOonline.